Covid-19: Impact on commercial contracts – France

 - finally, only in the absence of an agreement within a reasonable time period one of the parties can seize the court and request that it revises or terminates the contract.

-It should be noted that, in the context of the current sanitary crisis, French courts may only be seized of “essential” matters, which concerns notably certain criminal procedures, insolvency proceedings, and emergency interim proceedings in civil and commercial matters.
-As the interim judge does not have jurisdiction over the revision of contracts on the basis of hardship (see, e.g., Paris Court of Appeal, 13 December 2017, n° 17/11076), the first steps of Article 1195 favouring an amicable approach are of particular importance in the current context.
-Correlatively, this temporary suspension of non-essential proceedings before French courts also underlines the added attractiveness of arbitral proceedings in times of Covid-19 (see our alert “International arbitration in times of Covid-19”).
+It should be noted that, during the health crisis and until 11 May 2020, French courts could only be seized of “essential” matters, which concerned notably certain criminal procedures, insolvency proceedings, and emergency interim proceedings in civil and commercial matters.
+This temporary suspension of non-essential proceedings before French courts underlined the importance of trying to resolve disputes amicably, as well as the added attractiveness of arbitral proceedings in times of Covid-19 (see our alert “International arbitration in times of Covid-19”).

 It should be specified that, in any event, the aggrieved party is required to continue to perform its obligations, irrespective of the consequences, during the renegotiations with the other party (as well as during the potential subsequent procedure, whether before state courts or an arbitral tribunal).